 Do you have, or have you had any offshore income or assets?

-So if you were advised to structure your offshore assets and funds in a certain way so that they were not taxable, but HMRC decide that they should be taxable, not only will you have to pay the tax but you will also have to pay the full penalty.
-HMRC will deem that any advice you have had regarding this was provided by an interested party and therefore disqualifies you from having a reasonable excuse as to why this income was not declared.
+So if you were advised to structure your offshore assets and funds in a certain way, so that they were not taxable, but HMRC decide that they should be taxable, not only will you have to pay the tax but you will also have to pay the full penalty.
+This is because HMRC will deem that any advice you have had regarding this, was provided by an interested party and therefore disqualifies you from having a reasonable excuse as to why this income was not declared.

 To afford yourself the protection of having a reasonable excuse it is important that any pre-existing professional advice regarding your offshore affairs is reviewed independently.